-- 3. Often, a tool bar tool may also be provided to initiate a frequently-used use case in addition to a menu option or button. - 4.
+- 3. Often, a tool bar tool may also be provided to initiate a frequentlyused use case - in addition to a menu option or button. - 4.
 If the use cases involve more complex operations, it makes sense to allocate a screen (or series of screens) to each.
 In this case, a button or menu option is typically used to initiate the operation. - 5.
-Often, it is meaningful to group use cases into groups of closely-related operations, which then might have a common starting point (e.g. individual panes within a tabbed pane.) - C. Often, a statechart can be used as a design tool. - 1.
+Often, it is meaningful to group use cases into groups of closelyrelated operations, which then might have a common starting point (e.g. individual panes within a tabbed pane.) - D. Often, a state diagram can be used as a design tool. - 1.
 Each state would correspond to a single screen or perhaps a state of a screen (e.g. with certain operations enabled and others not.) - 2.
 Transitions between states correspond to user actions such as clicking a button.